I've tested the latest Mint 19 (Tara) and the results are not good at all. More than Tara I would have called it Mint Vista.

 So I'll keep going with Mint 18, not Mint 19, and in the meantime getting ready to jump on Debian or maybe MX Linux that has wonderful reviews, even from Dedoimedo that is a very picky reviewer. https://distrowatch.com/table.php?distribution=mx

-Debian stable could be boring but is extremely fast, rock solid, separates proprietary and free, and flexible to the extreme (it also run on Arduino).
+Debian stable could be boring but is extremely fast, rock solid, separates proprietary and free, and flexible to the extreme (it also runs on Arduino).

-I'm not the kind of person that think: “I have a fast computer so I don't bother installing elephants”.
+I'm not the kind of person thinking: “I have a fast computer so I don't bother installing elephants”.
 On the contrary: “I have a fast computer, why slowing it down with shit?
 Let's try to make it even faster!”